-So too should HR as the department responsible for any organisation’s biggest asset: its people.
+So too should HR as the department responsible for any organization’s biggest asset: its people.
 That’s what People analytics is about.

 With People analytics, HR and People leaders can use data to develop stronger and predictive insights about their people and motivations.
 These insights can then be used to make more informed evidence-based decisions.

-That data can be used for predictive purposes, so the leadership team can start to understand and make decisions based on employee behaviour and motivations.
+That data can be used for predictive purposes, so the leadership team can start to understand and make decisions based on employee behavior and motivations.

 Using data in this way adds immeasurable value to any business and enables HR and People leaders to not only demonstrate the value of their contributions to the bottom line, but also make business recommendations that can turbocharge growth – both key insights and contributions needed at the top table.